 Highlights of her involvement in the Huk rebellion included her editorial role for the revolutionary newspaper Katubusan ng Bayan (Redemption of the Nation) and the opportunity to teach future Huk leaders, including Remedios Gomez alias Kumander Liwayway.

-After the war, Celia married Bill Pomeroy, an American soldier and historian who also happened to be a member of the Communist Party of the United States.
+After the war, Celia married Bill Pomeroy, an American soldier, and historian who also happened to be a member of the Communist Party of the United States.
 The two rebels hid in the jungles of Sierra Madre for many years before finally being captured by the Philippine Army.
 Then, after serving long prison sentences in the Philippines, the two were given amnesty.

 Bill was deported to the United States, but since Celia couldn’t be granted US visa because of her radical political beliefs, they decided to settle down in England.
 Their love story came to a bittersweet end in 2009 when Bill and Celia passed away only a few months apart.

 6. Ma.
-Agripina Cagulada.
+Agripina Cagulada

 Those who heard about her war exploits for the first time probably gasped in disbelief.
 And who wouldn’t?
 Ma.
 Agripina Cagulada was a nun, and the last thing you’d imagine her doing was to work as a WWII spy.

 Born on June 23, 1917, Cagulada, or “Pining” to her friends, was just a simple lass from Camiguin with simple ambitions.
-She was energetic and a little bit of a tomboy for she loved adventures, horseback riding and other stuff that only few girls her age enjoyed.
+She was energetic and a little bit of a tomboy for she loved adventures, horseback riding and other stuff that only a few girls her age enjoyed.

 Related Article: 7 Intriguing Filipino Spies in History You Might Not Know